Senior and Disabled Transportation

 3. Budget Tables A-D (XLSX)

-4. DRAFT Paratransit Implementation Guidelines and Performance Measures (PDF)
+4. Paratransit Implementation Guidelines and Performance Measures (PDF)

 5. Paratransit Direct Local Distribution (DLD) Funding Projections Memo (PDF)

-Electronic submission: Submit both files via email by Tuesday, February 28, 2023 to Krystle Pasco at kpasco@alamedactc.org.
+Electronic submission: Submit both files (program plan and budget tables) via email by February 29, 2024 to Krystle Pasco at kpasco@alamedactc.org.
 Hard copies are not required.

 Alameda CTC is proud to support a range of transportation services and programs to support access throughout the county.

-One great resource is the Access Alameda website, which helps individuals identify and connect with the accessible transportation services available in Alameda County, including public transit, ADA paratransit, city-based paratransit programs, and organizations that provide volunteer drivers and/or training on how to travel using these services.
+One great resource is the Access Alameda website, which helps individuals identify and connect with the accessible transportation services available in Alameda County, including public transit, ADA-mandated services, city paratransit programs, and community-based organizations that provide volunteer drivers and/or training on how to travel using these services.

 Krystle Pasco, Senior Program Analyst